ContainerClientExt

 Wait until a container is open, up to the specified number of ticks.

-Returns None if the container was immediately opened and closed, or if the timeout expires.
+Returns None if the container was immediately opened and closed, or if the timeout expired.

 If timeout_ticks is None, there will be no timeout.